UD-Math-Data-Science-1/notes/network/degree.md

 friend_counts.sort_values()
 ```

-These "gregarious nodes" or *hubs* create the long tail in the degree distribution.
+These "gregarious nodes" or *hubs* create the heavy tail in the degree distribution.

 +++